 Please refer to the "Academic Regulations and Procedures" chapter in this Graduate Bulletin for continuous enrollment policies.

-Students who have attempted college work (including correspondence work) at any college or university since their last enrollment at Florida State University must have official transcripts sent to the Office of Admissions.
-Transcripts are considered official when they are sent directly from a college or university to the Office of Admissions and contain an official seal and/or signature.
+Students who have attempted college work (including correspondence work) at any college or university since their last enrollment at Florida State University must have official transcripts sent to the Office of Graduate Admissions.
+Transcripts are considered official when they are sent directly from a college or university to the Office of Graduate Admissions and contain an official seal and/or signature.
 Transcripts bearing the statement "Issued to Student," notarized transcripts, or transcripts submitted by the applicant are not considered official.

-Returning graduate degree-seeking students who have been absent from the University for seven or more years or former provisional graduate students must submit a graduate application to the Office of Admissions according to the procedures prescribed for new admission.
+Returning graduate degree-seeking students who have been absent from the University for seven or more years or former provisional graduate students must submit a graduate application to the Office of Graduate Admissions according to the procedures prescribed for new admission.